 The main key to smooth transitions between your registers is perfecting the craft of singing in a mixed voice.

-It takes time to master, but the more comfortable you are with singing with a mix of both the head and chest voice, the more you will gain control in that perfect balanced area of your voice and be able to emphasize your chest and head voice according to your liking depending on the flow of the song.
+It takes time to master, but the more comfortable you are with singing with a mix of both the head and chest voice, the more you will gain control in that perfectly balanced area of your voice.

 The first step to mastering your mixed voice is to identify which voice type you lie within.
 Get a piano or digital instrument and run through warmups and scales to see what notes you feel most comfortable singing in your chest.